Every Resident - Bill of Rights for people who live in Ontario long-term care homes

 There are many people who make decisions that affect you.
 You may want to give them suggestions or tell them your concerns.
 Some of these people are members of the Residents' Council or Family Council, staff at your long-term care home, and government officials.

-Starting with the section called What can I do if my rights are violated?, you will find information about how to make a complaint and where to get help.
+Punishing a person who makes a complaint about the home is a very serious issue and you should make a report about it right away.
+See What can I do if my rights are violated? for information about how to make a complaint and where to get help.